ireallyhateyou/fami3d/tech.md

 This can also be interesting for augmented reality consoles like the Meta Quest.
 This is also for a hackathon for K-12 students (iykyk).

+This has also been done before, with [3DSen VR](https://geod.itch.io/3dnes) and [3DNES](https://archive.org/details/thc-3dnes) (which has become vaporware).
+But I aspired to make a project that is heuristic (works with every game without a pre-set table), and in JavaScript for extra challenge.

 ## How?
 ### NES picture rendering